Evercoder/culori/docs/api.md

 The object needs to have a `mode` property that identifies the color space, and values for each channel in that particular color space.
 See the [Color Spaces](./color-spaces) section for the channels expected of each color space.
 Optionally, the `alpha` property is used for the color's alpha channel.

-> **A note on the examples:** Doing arithmetics on colors will often result in floating-point values with lots of decimals.
-In the examples below, for brevity, the values are truncated to two decimals, with ellipses (`…`) subsituted for the rest.

 ## Basic methods

 ### Parsing and conversion